dadrian/dadrian.io/content/blog/posts/pqc-signatures-2024.md

 Unfortunately, there has not been enough discussion about how what NIST has standardized is simply not good enough to deploy on the public web in most cases.
 We need better algorithms.
-Specifically, we need algorithms that use less bytes on the wire---a KEM that when embedded in a TLS ClientHello is still under one MTU, a signature that performs on par with ECDSA that is no larger than RSA-2048, and a sub-100 byte signature where we can optionally handle a larger public key.
+Specifically, we need algorithms that use fewer bytes on the wire---a KEM that when embedded in a TLS ClientHello is still under one MTU, a signature that performs on par with ECDSA that is no larger than RSA-2048, and a sub-100 byte signature where we can optionally handle a larger public key.

 To understand why, we'll look at the current state of HTTPS.
 Cryptography is primarily used in five ways for HTTPS on the public web: